Nursing DNP

 • Duolingo: 110

-Resume: Current professional resume required.
+Resume: Current professional resume or CV is required.

 Interview: An interview conducted by the Nursing Graduate Faculty is scheduled when all required materials have been submitted by the applicant.

-Laptop: Beginning in Fall 2020, all incoming students in the College of Public Health are required to have a laptop.
+Laptop: All incoming students in the College of Public Health are required to have a laptop.
 Academic programs in the college are technology intensive.
 They incorporate statistical and database analyses; utilize specialized tools for athletic training, kinesiology and physical therapy; stream audio and video for communication sciences; facilitate online interactive counseling for social work; and foster clinical experiences and online assessments.
 The laptop requirement enables the College of Public Health to improve opportunities for active learning and provide greater access to specialized software and required tools in and out of the classroom, better preparing students for the workforce.
 Learn more about device specifications and suggested vendors.
 Students can use excess financial aid (i.e., funds that are reimbursed after all tuition and fees are paid) to meet student needs, including the purchase of a laptop.
 Scholarships may also provide funding.

 Clearances: The Nursing DNP program requires students to complete clinical/field education experiences at facilities both on and off Temple University’s campuses.
 Placements require a Pennsylvania state criminal background check, Pennsylvania state child abuse clearance, FBI fingerprinting clearance, and a drug screen.
 Negative results may limit or eliminate placement options for the student, resulting in their inability to meet admission/graduation requirements.
 Conviction of a misdemeanor, felony, or felonious or illegal act may prevent an individual from becoming licensed and/or obtaining Advanced Practice Nursing approval.
 Students need a physical examination, proof of required immunizations, Quantiferon testing, CPR certification and personal health insurance.
 Students who do not comply with the required health and immunization requirements will not be permitted to attend clinical and may be dismissed from the Nursing program.

 Other: Copies of the applicant's current nursing licenses must be provided with the application.
+Note that students who hold advanced practice licenses must maintain licensure throughout enrollment in the DNP program.

 Program Requirements